 - The Water District was first created by the Orange Township Trustees on December 31, 1966.
-This means we will be 50 years old as an organization at the end of 2016. - Robert Marcinko, Oscar Pennington, & Cecil Caldwell were the Trustees.
-The original Charter Trustees for the Water District were Lindsey L. Lyons, Jr., Carl J. Barnhill, Eldon Gaul, Delmar Baum, and Harold Blackston. - We serve a population of about 13,850 people with right at 600 miles of water line installed to 5350 homes. - 21 water tanks with a total capacity of over two-million nine hundred thousand gallons - 6 water wells with an average production of 1,120,000 gallons per day in 2015. - Our Treatment Facility has a maximum capacity 0f 2.4 million gallons per day. - Our treatment process removes C-8, Iron, Manganese, and some hardness from the water and add fluoride.
+This means we will be 52 years old as an organization at the end of 2018. - Robert Marcinko, Oscar Pennington, & Cecil Caldwell were the Trustees.
+The original Charter Trustees for the Water District were Lindsey L. Lyons, Jr., Carl J. Barnhill, Eldon Gaul, Delmar Baum, and Harold Blackston. - We serve a population of about 13,850 people with right at 600 miles of water line installed to 5350 homes. - 20 water tanks with a total capacity of over two-million nine hundred thousand gallons - 6 water wells with an average production of 1,120,000 gallons per day in 2015. - Our Treatment Facility has a maximum capacity 0f 2.4 million gallons per day. - Our treatment process removes C-8, Iron, Manganese, and some hardness from the water and add fluoride.
 Chlorine is used to maintain the quality of the water until it reaches you. - Our type of treatment requires a Class I Treatment Operator.
 Our District has one Class II & one Class I Ohio EPA Licensed operators.
-One employee has a Class I Distribution License - Our water mains are made from: Ductile Iron, Cement Asbestos, PVC and Poly Ethylene (PE). - The Source of your drinking water is from six wells in Long Bottom.
+One employee has a Class I Distribution License.
+We have three employees training right now for there Class I Treatment License. - Our water mains are made from: Ductile Iron, Cement Asbestos, PVC and Poly Ethylene (PE). - The Source of your drinking water is from six wells in Long Bottom.
 The Treatment Plant is located on Sand Hill Cemetery Road.
 Across SR 124 from the well field.
 Our water is drawn from the Ohio Valley Aquifer.